 The trainee's career goals, as stated in "Part A - Personal Statement" of the fellow's biosketch, and the sponsor's training plan must be complementary to one another and focused specifically on the individual.
 A standardized training plan will not be viewed favorably.

 Citizenship

-At the time of application, must have one of the following designations:
+Awardees must have one of the following designations: